Mary Queen of Scots House: This Neo-Gothic building is younger than you think

 Sir John was apparently a huge fan of the Stuart monarch, Mary Queen of Scots (1542-1587) and commissioned a statue of her to be erected on the façade.
 The 2.2 metre statue, whose carver is unknown, features the Queen in a long dress, cape, ruff collar and cap.
 Mary became Queen in 1542 when she was only six days old following the death of her father, King James V of Scotland (1512-1542).
 She was executed in Northamptonshire on the orders of her first cousin once removed, Queen Elizabeth I of England in 1587.
 Despite having little connection to London, having spent most of her life in Scotland and France, Mary was buried in Westminster Abbey.

 The first tenants of the building were a Scottish insurance company, so Sir John was clearly looking out for his fellow countrymen.
 The insurers soon made way for the publishing industry, as Fleet Street’s journalist population boomed.
 In the 1920s, the North Wiltshire Herald and the Middlesborough Sports Gazette had offices in the building.
 In the 1960s and 1970s, the Western Morning News and the Isle of Wight County Press were based at Mary Queen of Scots House.
-The ground floor was home to the Val Ceno trattoria from the 1970s, closing at some point in the early 21st century.
+The ground floor was home to the Press Cafe & Restaurant in the 1950s, then the Val Ceno trattoria, then the latter closing at some point in the early 21st century.
 In 1977, the building was Grade II listed by Historic England.
 Today, the upper storeys contain short-term rental apartments for tourists looking for a central London base.

 - Mary Queen of Scots House, 143-4 Fleet Street, City of London, EC4A 2BP.
 Nearest station: Temple or City Thameslink.